hoothin/UserScripts/Pagetual/README.md

 --
 The js code to delay next action until return true, use this prop to get complete page elements with lazy load.

+manualMode
+--
+Set to true to enable manual mode, then paging will stop, right arrow (or 'pagetual.next' event) will be bound to click next link.

 child script
 --
 If the site has some limit for code eval.
 You can make a child script with function under object `window`.
 You should name them start with `pagetual` use camelCase.
 Like `window.pagetualWait`, `window.pagetualNextLinkByJs`, `window.pagetualPageInit`, `window.pagetualPageAction`, `window.pagetualInit`, `window.pagetualPageBarText`.